chain4travel/camino-docs/docs/validator-guides/add-validator-with-msig.md

 ### Checking Requirements Using Camino Wallet

-You can verify if you meet these requirements by accessing the Validator tab after logging in and activating the multi-sig wallet.
+You can verify if you meet these requirements by accessing the Validator tab after logging in and activating the multisig wallet.

 You will be presented with a page similar to this: